Speech development milestones checklist

 Someone has to be listening or why bother getting outside of your own head?
 An emotional connection and understanding come first.
 And so we propose that the process of communicating looks like this:

-The wrench in the mix is that individuals with autism display different empathy levels than their typically developing peers.
+The challenge for individuals with autism is that they usually display different empathy levels than their typically developing peers.

 Some believe that they feel and display lower levels of empathy.

 We subscribe to another theory.

 We believe they feel and display much higher levels of empathy.
 Their struggle may be instead to identify their feelings and to communicate them to us.
 Whichever theory is closest to the truth, could it be that this emotional key is one of the missing pieces in a nonverbal person’s path to speech?

 Before you look at the following checklist, how would you score the language development of your family member?

 After reading through this document, please return to your preliminary score and see if you feel like your initial assessment should be updated.